Provision of client services

 Some investment-related activities are regulated under the Financial Services and Markets Act 2000 (“FSMA”) of the United Kingdom.

-We are not authorised under FSMA, but we are able, in certain circumstances, to offer a limited range of investment services to the client because we are regulated by the SRA.
+We are not authorised under FSMA, but we are able, in certain circumstances, to offer a limited range of investment services to the client because we are a regulated Law firm.
 We can provide these investment services if they are an incidental part of the legal services we have been engaged to provide.

 As we are not authorised under FSMA, we are only permitted to communicate invitations or inducements to engage in investment activities (“financial promotions”) where these have been approved by an authorised person or are exempt from the requirement for such approval.